nikodunk/roomsolar/content/_index.md

                         ☀️ Reach Out Today 〉
                     </a>
                     <br />
-                    <h5>Need to run something bigger than our Large Kit (1000W+)?
+                    <h5>Need to run something bigger than our Large Kit can (over 1000W continuous)?
 Reach out today and we can build you a custom system.</h5>
                     <br/>
                 </div>
             </div>